luteroelavoco/rocketfy/README.md

 > This is a Pipefy clone

-In this project Diego Fernandes built a Pipefy clone, but his solution luck some funcionalities.
+In this project Diego Fernandes built a Pipefy clone, but his solution luck some functionalities.
 In his solution, is not possible to add task in empty list or add task in the end of list.

 I built this solution based in his solution and i solved that isues.